Yelp/paasta/docs/source/workflow.rst

 Monitoring
 ----------

+PaaSTA gives you a few `Sensu <https://sensuapp.org/docs/latest/>`_-powered monitoring checks for free:

+* `setup_marathon_job <generated/paasta_tools.setup_marathon_job.html#module-paasta_tools.setup_marathon_job>`_:
+  Alerts when a Marathon service cannot be deployed or bounced for some reason.
+  It will resolve when a service has been successfully deployed/bounced.

-`check_marathon_services_replication <check_marathon_services_replication.html>`_
+* `check_marathon_services_replication <generated/paasta_tools.check_marathon_services_replication.html>`_:
-runs periodically and sends an alert if the actual state of the cluster does not match the desired state.
+  runs periodically and sends an alert if fewer than 50% of the requested instances are deployed on a cluster.
+If the service is registered in Smartstack it will look in Smartstack to count the available instances.
+Otherwise it counts the number of healthy tasks in Mesos.

 Cleanup
 -------